BSC-ES/autosubmit/docs/source/userguide/manage/index.rst

       --rocrate             Produce an RO-Crate file

 Note that to generate the RO-Crate an ROCRATE configuration value needs to be provided previously.
-Additionally, the RO-Crate can be :ref:`Using RO-Crate when running experiments
+Additionally, the RO-Crate can be :ref:`_run_rocrate
 <automatically generated while running an experiment>` if the ROCRATE value is included before the run.